m5c/BasicAuthTestServer/README.md

 ## About

-The simplest for of access protection is basic authentication.
+The simplest for of access protection is [basic authentication](https://datatracker.ietf.org/doc/html/rfc7617).
-When a protected resource is accessed, the server verifies if the client is athenticated.
+When a protected resource is accessed, the server verifies if the client is authenticated.
 If not, the request is intercepted and client is forwarded to a login page instead.
-Upon correct entry of credentials, the client is then again realyed to the original protected resource.
+Upon correct entry of credentials, the client is then relayed to the original protected resource.

 This respository contains a spring-boot/spring-security for just that:
  * Protected resource at [http://127.0.0.1:8081/dummyresource](http://127.0.0.1:8081/dummyresource)